-Today, employees prefer to work for organizations where their skills are utilized properly, where they feel engaged and appreciated and where they see growth in their careers.
+Today, employees prefer to work for organizations where their skills are utilized properly, where they feel engaged and appreciated, and where they see growth in their careers.

-Having well-designed rewards and recognition programs helps to enhance average employee performance and efficiency by around 11%, according to a research from Gunther
+Having well-designed rewards and recognition programs helps to enhance average employee performance and efficiency by around 11%, according to research from Gunther

 69% of employees are likely to work harder if their organization focuses on appreciating their efforts better and it also helps decrease the voluntary turnover rate by 31%, based on a report from Cicero.